Kebur Zabagna

-Kebur Zabagna or Zebenya (ክቡር ዘበኛ) was the Ethiopian imperial guard.
+The Kebur Zebenya (ክቡር ዘበኛ) was the Ethiopian imperial guard.
 Also known as the First Division, this unit served the dual purposes of providing security for the Emperor of Ethiopia, and being an elite infantry division.
 It was not, however, part of the organizational structure of the Ethiopian regular army as it was part of the Zebagna, the Addis Ababa Guard.
-The Kebur Zabagna was based at Addis Ababa.
+The Kebur Zabagna was based in Addis Ababa.